CORE Builder Group

 Re-inspection & sign-off

 The engineer of record re-inspects completed work at agreed milestones and upon final completion.
-We assemble the closeout binder — all stamped repairs, warranties, and documentation — and coordinate the county submittal for recertification sign-off.
+CORE assembles the closeout binder — all stamped repairs, warranties, and documentation — and coordinates the county submittal for recertification sign-off.

 § Frequently asked